Memotech-Bill/MEMU/README.md

 * Bare-Metal Raspberry Pi: Runs without any operating system using the Circle library.
 * Microsoft Windows: Does not have DART or Network emulation.

-This repository now includes all my current ports of MEMU.
 Work is still needed to clean the code.
 There are probably bugs, and there is certainly diagnostic code.

 For build and usage information, see the [documentation](docs/index.html).

+The game "TOADO" on MEMU running on a Raspberry Pi Pico.
 ![MEMU on a Pico](docs/MEMU_Pico.jpg)

 ## Licence